psobocinski/traffic-modelling/README.md

 The following can be included in the results file by adding them to the common configuration (under `output.columns`):

-- simulationTime
-- carsEntered
-- carsRemaining
-- averageTimeOnRoad
-- carsOnRoadAggregateTime
-- totalLaneChanges
-- overallThroughput
-- averageThroughput
+- `simulationTime`: Elapsed time of simulation
+- `carsEntered`: Total number of cars entered over the course of the simulation
+- `carsRemaining`: Cars remaining on the road at the end of the simulation
+- `averageTimeOnRoad`: Average time spent on the road by all cars
+- `carsOnRoadAggregateTime`: Total of all times spent by all cars on the road
+- `totalLaneChanges`: Total number of lane changes that occurred
+- `overallThroughput`: Measures traffic performance.
+  - `Aggregate Throughput (cars / 100 ticks) = Total Cars Exited / Aggregate Time * 100`
+- `averageThroughput`: Same as above, except that it is calculated per tick, then averaged

 ## Development

+- Run tests while you code: `npm run specs -- --watch`
 - Run ESLint and all tests: `npm test`
+  - NOTE: also runs in Travis CI
-- Run tests while you code: `npm run specs -- --watch`
+- Run ESLint on its own: `npm run lint`
+  - NOTE: not recommended, instead configure your IDE to use the project's ESLint configuration